gchq/Gaffer/doc/src/main/resources/user/walkthrough/Cardinalities.md

 This is our new data schema.
 You can we we have added a Cardinality Entity.
 This will be added to every vertex in the Graph.
 This Entity has a 'hllp' property that will hold the HyperLogLogPlus cardinality value.
 ${DATA_SCHEMA_JSON}

-The data schema now also has 2 different edges, a red edge and a blue edge.
-To allow users to differentiate between the cardinality of each edge we have added an edgeGroup property to the Cardinality Entity.
-This property is included in the groupBy so that it prevents Cardinalities for the different edge colours being merged together.

 ##### Data types
 We have added a new data type - hllp.
 This is a HyperLogLogPlus object.
+The HyperLogLogPlus object will be used to estimate the cardinality of a vertex.
 ${DATA_TYPES_JSON}

 ##### Store types
 Here we have added in the serialiser and aggregator for the HyperLogLogPlus object.
 Gaffer will automatically aggregate the cardinalities, using the provided aggregator, so they will keep up to date as new elements are added to the graph.